network-analytics/traffic-reproducer/README.md

 options:
-  -h, --help          show this help message and exit -t CFG, --test CFG  YAML configuration file path
+  -h, --help          show this help message and exit -t CFG, --cfg CFG   YAML configuration file path
                         --> set IPs and other parameters for reproduction, look at examples folder for some sample configs -v, --verbose       Set log level to INFO
                         --> default log level is WARNING, unless -d/--debug flag is used